yuvaldori/gigaspaces-wiki-jekyll/xap100/replication-gateway-components.markdown

 ## Local Site Lookup

-This lookup is done using the locally deployed lookup services which are already used by the service grid components and spaces in order to locate each other.
-The gateway components register in the local lookup services and therefor can be located by all the local services and components. e.g a space locates the local delegator to the remote target via the local lookup service.
+This lookup is done using the locally deployed lookup services which are already used by the service grid components and data grids in order to locate each other.
+The gateway components register in the local lookup services and therefor can be located by all the local services and components. e.g a data grid locates the local delegator to the remote target via the local lookup service.

 ## Cross Site Lookup

 In most common scenarios, each site resides on a different LAN, and there is no direct network connection between the machines on different sites.
 However, the machines hosting the gateways of each site, needs to have some network connectivity available in order for the gateway to connect to each other and send the replication data between the sites.
-For the gateway to be able to communicate and locate each other, they need to be able to use two available ports, one used for the discovery process and the other for the communication between the gateways.
+For the gateway to be able to communicate and locate each other, they need to be able to use two available ports, one used for the lookup discovery process and the other for the actual communication activity between the gateways.
 These are known as the discovery ports (Lookup service port) and the communication port (LRMI port).
 By default, each gateway will start an embedded lookup service which is used for the discovery process, that lookup service will be started with the specified discovery port for that gateway.
-This is not mandatory, and the gateway can use an already existing lookup service which will be explained later on.
+This is not mandatory, and the gateway can use an **already existing lookup service** which will be explained later on.
 Each component, delegator and sink, will publish themselves in the lookup services in order for the other gateway components to be able to locate them between the sites.

 The configuration which specifies the discovery and communication ports, along with the lookup service machine host (which by default should be the gateway machine it self as it starts the embedded lookup service) is described in each gateway `pu.xml` as follows: